 Desert Storm was in the news; the Cold War officially ended in 1992; O. J. Simpson was on trial in 1994 and Dolly was cloned in 1997.

 In 1990, the Meet opened between two hurricanes moving up the coast.
 It took over 600 tons of crushed stone to fight the mud.
 By now, Hershey was truly an international event with visitors from Australia , Denmark , France , Great Britain , Ireland , Italy , Japan , Mexico , Portugal , New Zealand , Spain , Sweden and Switzerland .

 Rain was a factor in the first three years of the 90s, but the flea market vendors still came in droves.
-In 1996, a ribbon-cutting ceremony was held to dedicate the land along Route 39 for the future AACA Museum and for the Hershey Region Headquarters.
+In 1996, a ribbon-cutting ceremony was held to dedicate the land along Route 39 for a museum and for the Hershey Region Headquarters.
 In honor of the 100th anniversary of the automobile in America , a car representing each year from 1904 to 1971 was displayed in the Stadium.
 1996 was also the first year for the young peoples’ event where their crafts, hobbies or talents were judged.